whatisnuclear/website/reactor_history.md

 <p>
 Nevertheless, we took on the Dresden station because we were convinced that by doing so we would serve the long-run interests of our share owners, our responsibilities to the system of private enterprise, and the national interest.
-Out decision to go forward was also based on the belief that Congress expected this kind of a job to be done by private industry.
+Our decision to go forward was also based on the belief that Congress expected this kind of a job to be done by private industry.
 We had faith that Congress, and particularly this committee, as well as the Commission, wanted to encourage private development and would take all reasonable steps